seanorama/masterclass/security-advanced/README.md

 ### Refresh HDFS User-Group mappings

-- Once the above is completed on all nodes you need to refresh the user group mappings in HDFS & YARN.
+- Once the above is completed on all nodes you need to refresh the user group mappings in HDFS & YARN by running the below commands

 - Execute the following on the Ambari node:
 ```